 In general, under Rule 144 as in effect on the date of this prospectus, a person who is not one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned shares of our Class A common stock for at least six months, would be entitled to sell an unlimited number of shares of our Class A common stock provided current public information about us is available and, after owning such shares for at least one year, would be entitled to sell an unlimited number of shares of our Class A common stock without restriction.
-Our affiliates who have beneficially owned shares of our Class A common stock without restriction.
 Our affiliates who have beneficially owned shares of our Class A common stock for at least six months are entitled to sell within any three-month period a number of shares that does not exceed the greater of:

-- 1% of the number of shares of our Class A common stock then outstanding, which will equal approximately shares immediately after the offering (approximately shares if the underwriters' over-allotment option to purchase an additional shares is exercised in full); or - the average weekly trading volume of the Class A common stock on the of the sale is filed with the Securities and Exchange Commission on Form 144.
+- 1% of the number of shares of our Class A common stock then outstanding, which will equal approximately 577,292 shares immediately after the offering (approximately 604,292 shares if the underwriters' over-allotment option to purchase an additional 2,700,000 shares is exercised in full); or - the average weekly trading volume of the Class A common stock on the NYSE during the four calendar weeks preceding the date on which notice of the sale is filed with the Securities and Exchange Commission on Form 144.